IgniteUI/indigo-design-docfx/en/components/cards.md

 ## Code generation

 > [!WARNING]
-> Triggering `Detach from Symbol` on an instance of the Bottom Navigation in your design is very likely to result in loss of code generation capability for the Bottom Navigation.
+> Triggering `Detach from Symbol` on an instance of the Card in your design is very likely to result in loss of code generation capability for the Card.

-The Bottom Navigation symbol has a special `🕹️DataSource` field in its `Overrides` section.
-Use the curly braces notation _{notifications.count}_ to provide a reference for code generation to the database property, which should be used as a binding.
+`🕹️DataSource`
-The Bottom Navigation symbol has special `🕹️Event` fields, one for each item, in its `Overrides` section.
-Use the curly braces notation _{???}_ to provide a reference for code generation to the ...
+`🕹️Event`

 ## Additional Resources